 Concentrated Solar Power (CSP) is seen as competing with solar PV, but actually it competes with natural gas.
 [Part of the steam system in a CSP project in Nevada: image: Brahma Group]

-Solar thermal electricity (STE) or CSP is a dispatchable form of solar
+Concentrated Solar Power (CSP) is a dispatchable form of solar

 PV is not dispatchable.
 PV only runs when the sun shines.
 CSP can be dispatched on demand, more like turning on a switch to get solar.
 So CSP doesn’t compete with PV.
 Here’s how that works:

 Although CSP makes solar electricity by harvesting sunlight like PV, it operates more like a conventional power plant.
 Once the sunlight is collected as heat, (see How the various solar thermal technologies do that) the “back end” – the power block – works the same as any other thermal energy power station.